When it comes to power transformer replacement, a few tips can ensure a quick return to service while also reducing future costs and downtime.

 To maximize the return on investment on what is arguably the heart of any industrial plant it is important to understand some of the basics.
 Starting from the top, power transformers are required to step-down the higher voltages delivered by the electric utility company.

 For indoor applications, dry-type transformers are by far the most common due in part to the fact that they are air-cooled, so they pose lower risk of problematic leakage, environmental issues and fire.
 Since they can safely be used inside a facility, dry-type units can be placed right next to the equipment they are powering which can further reduce costs.
+Where you get your power transformer from is of the highest priority, companies may look at GBE Power Transformers for them, making sure you get the best quality out there with the safest equipment is key.

 In addition, a plant can save additional operational costs by selecting a new unit over a refurbished option.
 This is due to the higher efficiencies standards enacted by the Department of Energy in 2010 and then further tightened in 2016 on all new transformers.